agiga-quanta/PSSI_database/README.md

 ### 2.6 Finding all connected nodes, within a certain length
 Sometimes, in a very big graph, you only want to see the neighboring nodes of a node.
 To see the relationship between each other, you can use this graph.

-To find the visualization of which node is connected to the `Starting node`, simply type the acronym of the starting node in the `Starting node` box, and specify the length of connection to it.
+To find the visualization of which node is connected to the `Starting node`, simply type the acronym of the starting node in the `Starting node` box, and specify the `Length` of connection to it.
 1 would mean its direct neighbor, 2 would expand one more beyond it.
 The example below is length 3.
 That's why you can see nodes such as `PAC_ADMIN`, `REFDATA`.
 The result will be shown in the report on the right.

 ### 2.7 Finding all nodes, within a certain length, NODES only
 In complementary to previous graph, this is one without the relationship showing, only nodes.

-Simply type the acronym of the starting node in the `Starting node` box, and specify the length of connection to it.
+Simply type the acronym of the starting node in the `Starting node` box, and specify the `Length` of connection to it.
 1 would mean its direct neighbor, 2 would expand one more beyond it.
 The example below is length 3.
 That's why you can see nodes such as `PAC_ADMIN`, `REFDATA`.
 The result will be shown in the report on the right.